anilzen/MathQuantum/content/research.md

 2. What are the transition mechanisms between the attractors?
 3. How can they be found numerically?
-These questions are motivated by recent successes in the study of circular arrays of classical nonlinear oscillators with external periodic forcing and small white noise [47].
+These questions are motivated by recent successes in the study of circular arrays of classical nonlinear oscillators with external periodic forcing and small white noise.
 The team will also investigate many-body theories (including Fock-space techniques) as well as quantum Boson dynamics of atomic gases beyond mean-field approaches; the electronic transport in novel 2D materials and topological insulators as well as models of quantum fluids; and the connections between the physics/engineering of devices and mathematical topics such as non-Euclidean geometry and spectral graphs.